nhat2105/513-web-game/README.md

 ---

 ## 🖥️ Project Overview
 This is the repository for our 513 Web Game project.
 It consists of a frontend client and a backend server built using Node.js and React.
+The primary objective of this project is to deliver an interactive and responsive gaming experience accessible through modern web browsers.

 ---